Several forms of in-person and online gambling are legal in Kentucky today.

 Horse racing has been legal here since nearly a decade before Kentucky even became a state.
 A lottery was approved in 1988 and historical horse racing machines were approved by the KY Horse Racing Commission in 2010.

-Online gambling in Kentucky consists of horse racing betting and the online lottery.
+Kentucky online gambling options consist of horse racing betting and the online lottery.
 Daily fantasy sports sites also operate in Kentucky despite state law not addressing the issue one way or another.
 The common interpretation of the law is that DFS sites fall under game of skill provisions.

 Sports betting legislation was introduced in 2017, 2018 and 2019 but has failed to gain traction every time.
 The fact that lawmakers pressed the issue three years running shows there is demand, but the likelihood of sports betting being legalized in Kentucky is hard to estimate at this point.